 Companies like Google, IBM, and NASA(org) are having Quantum computers in their centers for research and analysis purpose.
 Most of the Quantum computers are manufactured by D-Wave systems.

 The condition requirements of a quantum computer to work properly and give precise results are challenging.
 It motherboard of the quantum computer needs to be in absolute zero (-273 Kelvin) temp to give precise results.

 Because of this requirement, total energy consumed by a Quantum computer is spent on the Super cooling system. whereas, the processor consumes nearly no energy and also there is no heat emission.

 If you want to interact with Quantum computer then you can do it online as IBM has provided the free facility for researchers to experience working with quantum computers.
 People so far have done many programs in it and a person also had some fun by making a game.
 IBM also provides a guide on how to use them.
-You can experiment it out here.

 references: IBM, D-Wave,